Donations to the Permanent Collection

 Q: What is a Temporary Custody Agreement?
 How is it different from a Deed of Gift?

 A: When you drop off a potential donation, you will be asked to fill out a Temporary Custody Agreement.
 This form indicates that you have left something at the Museum for consideration.
 This is the first step in the donation process.
 The donation is not official at this time.
-Once the Curator or Librarian accepts the donation, you will be sent a Deed of Gift in the mail to sign and return.
+Once the Curator or Archivist accepts the donation, you will be sent a Deed of Gift in the mail to sign and return.
 This is the legal document that officially transfers ownership from you to the Museum.
 Once the Deed of Gift is signed, the donation process is complete.

 Q: Why do I have to fill out paperwork for my donation?